Azure/azure-quickstart-templates/101-vm-simpleWinServer/GettingStarted-WinServer-VM.md

 - *adminPassword:* Password requirements between 12 to 72 characters and have lower and upper characters, a digit and a special character (Regex match [\W_])

-- *vmName:* The name of your Virtual Machine.
-There is a default value, but you can change it during your deployment.
-Also, know that the maximum characters allowed are 15.
+- *resourceGroup:* The Resource Group that will have your deployment.
+We go in details on the next section

 Let's rock with the Deployment.